opalkonrad/copernicus_proxy/README.md

 ## Installation process (Ubuntu 18.04)

-1. Python 3.7 is needed and can be installed using (via https://linuxize.com/post/how-to-install-python-3-7-on-ubuntu-18-04/):
+1. Python 3.7 is required and can be installed using (via https://linuxize.com/post/how-to-install-python-3-7-on-ubuntu-18-04/):

 ```
 sudo apt update